sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

-We will see much more of the *F*-statistic in chapter :doc:`../Ch13/Ch13_ANOVA`, but for now just know that we can interpret large *F*-values as indicating that the null hypothesit is performing poorly in comparison to the alternative hypothesis.
+We will see much more of the *F*-statistic in chapter :doc:`../Ch13/Ch13_ANOVA`, but for now just know that we can interpret large *F*-values as indicating that the null hypothesis is performing poorly in comparison to the alternative hypothesis.
 In a moment I will show you how to do the test in jamovi the easy way, but first let us have a look at the tests for the individual regression coefficients.